BananeRapeuse/litera1n/README.md

 # litera1n

-An iOS/iPadOS Jailbreak for all A5-A11 devices based on checkm8 exploit
+An iOS/iPadOS/tvOS Jailbreak for all A5-A11 or T2 or S1P-S3 devices based on checkm8 exploit

 For libusb errors, refer to this guide: ["Click here"](https://www.smallcab.net/download/programme/xm-07/how-to-install-libusb-driver.pdf)